AMorgaut/wakanda-eventsource/README.md

 ```

-Or you can listen to only some specific events
+Or you can listen to any specific events using `addEventListener()`

 ```javascript